 The support available will vary dependent on your child’s needs.
 This may include a specific intervention package which is delivered outside of the regular timetabled lesson, access to Information Technology and, in some cases, a designated mentor.
 Our provision map shows a range of interventions in place which may be used to provide support.
 The provision map is a working document and is updated as pupil progress is reviewed.
 The SENDCo will oversee the impact of the named interventions.
-From the provision map, an Individual Profile is modified, identifying the provision and how it will be coordinated.
+From the provision map, an Individual Pupil Passport is modified, identifying the provision and how it will be coordinated.

 When a student’s learning needs are severe, complex and lifelong they may require enhanced individual support from the Academy.
 With your support and alongside specialist services, we will collate information to request an Education Health and Care Plan (EHC).
 If agreed by the Local Authority, an EHC will incorporate resources and provision with specific outcomes that will support the individual needs of your child.
 The requirements listed in an EHC will be embedded in a personalised Individual Profile.

 Students who currently have a Statement of Special Educational Needs will have their provision updated to an EHC under the guidance of the Local Authority.